-The Company's principal asset and sole material property is the Dumont nickel project (the "Dumont Nickel Project"), strategically located in the established Abitibi mining camp, 25 km northwest of Amos, Quebec, Canada.
+The Company's current principal asset is the Dumont nickel project (the "Dumont Nickel Project"), strategically located in the established Abitibi mining camp, 25 km northwest of Amos, Quebec, Canada.
 The Dumont Nickel Project consists of 233 contiguous mineral claims totalling 9,306.5 ha.
 The mineral resource is located mainly in Ranges V, VI and VII on Lots 46 to 62 of Launay township, and in Range V on Lots 1 to 3 of Trecesson township.